termofday/todo-app-ts/readme.md

 # todo app - my first steps with typescript!

-I have tested typescript, take my first steps with it.
+A todo app and my first steps in typescript.